 Did you know?
 If It’s Not Clean, You Can’t Sterilize (or Disinfect).

-Why must instruments (be they dental, medical, clinical, etc.) be cleaned before being sterilized?
+Why must instruments (such as those used in dental, medical, clinical, settings) be cleaned before being sterilized?
 According to the CDC, “Cleaning should precede all disinfection and sterilization processes.
 Cleaning involves the removal of debris (organic or inorganic) from an instrument or device.
 If visible debris is not removed, it will interfere with microbial inactivation and can compromise the disinfection or sterilization process.”

 If inorganic and organic materials remain on surfaces because they were not pre-cleaned, it interferes with the effectiveness of disinfectants and opens the door for cross contamination.

 Various industries may rely on alcohol, bleach and water for pre-cleaning, however, the safest and more effective cleaning is an aqueous based detergent followed by a thorough rinse.
-The detergent offers multiple cleaning mechanisms, including oxidation (the typical mechanism with bleach), emulsification, chelation, sequestration, enzymatic cleavage, etc. The mass displacement of a rinse allows for the physical removal of the biologic, proteinaceous, inorganic and other residues that the detergent ‘tied up’ with the mechanisms just discussed.
+Detergents offer multiple cleaning mechanisms, including oxidation (the typical mechanism with bleach), emulsification, chelation, sequestration, enzymatic cleavage, etc. The mass displacement of a rinse allows for the physical removal of the organic, proteinaceous, inorganic and other inanimate residues that the detergent ‘tied up’ with the mechanisms described above.

 For manual cleaning, the discussed industries and more around the world, rely on powerful protease detergents like Tergazyme® Enzyme-Active Powdered Detergent: